codegrits/CodeGRITS/docs/developer.md

 IDE tracker and eye tracker separately.
 The API is based on the [IDE Tracker](#ide-tracker) and [Eye Tracker](#eye-tracker).

-#### Example Project
+!!!
+Example Project
 We provide an example project [DataStreamReceiver](https://github.com/codegrits/DataStreamReceiver) that builds on top of the real-time data API.
-It is designed to receive real-time IDE tracking and eye tracking data and directly visualize them in two separate windows.
-You could refer to the source code of the example project to learn how to use the API.
+It is designed to receive the IDE and eye tracking data and directly visualize them in two separate windows.
+You could refer to its source code to learn how to use the API.
+!!!

 ### Configuration